richipal09/devrel-labs/mask_detection_labeling/intro/intro.md

 ![validation batch - girl](./images/val_batch0_labels.jpg)

-> **Note**: as you can see, the little girl on the second row, third column is wearing the mask with their nose showing, which is *incorrect*.
-We want our custom model to detect cases like these, which are also the hardest to represent, as there are a lot of pictures of people with and without masks, but there aren't as many of people wearing masks incorrectly on the Internet; which causes our dataset to be imbalanced.
+> **Note**: as you can see, the little girl in the second row and third column is wearing the mask with their nose showing, which is *incorrect*.
+We want our custom model to detect cases like these, which are also the hardest to represent, as there are a lot of pictures of people with and without masks, but there aren't as many pictures of people wearing masks incorrectly on the Internet; which causes our dataset to be imbalanced.

 ## Task 1: Final Result